Mook-as/stackato-doc/user/console/index.rst

 -------

-The top-level page of the Management Console displays quick links to the most used resources and functional pages:
+The top-level page of the Management Console displays quick links to the most used resources and views:

 * Read the Documentation: By default, a link to `docs.stackato.com <http://docs.stackato.com/>`__